autopticio/catalog/examples/README.md

 7. Outputs the result:
    - `.out("cpu utilization excluding the prometheus process")`: Displays the final result, which is the CPU utilization excluding the Prometheus process.

-### 4. Are we on track with our Service Level Objectives?
+### 4. Are you on track with Service Level Objectives?
 [slo.pql](./slo.pql) enables you to monitor, analyze, and manage the performance of your API Gateway in a systematic and quantitative manner.
 It helps you identify performance issues, track progress towards performance goals, and ensure that your API Gateway meets the defined service level objectives and standards.

 #### When should I use it?